 Climate Funds Upate: Climate finance data analysed by Overseas Development Institute (ODI) [click here]

 UNFCCC: Finance Portal details the agreements and milestones regarding climate finance stemming from the negotiations process, including Fast-Start Finance & Green Climate Fund [click here]

 World Resources Institute: FSF tracking from an independent NGO [click here]

-OECD-DAC Statistics: Bilateral climate-related Official Development Assistance (ODA) reported by members of the OECD Development Assistance Committee (DAC), tracked through the Rio markers.
-This website provides access to project level information, a data visualisation portal, analytical flyers on trends in climate-related aid, together with detail on definitions and methodologies for measuring external development finance for climate adaptation and mitigation [click here]
+OECD’s Development Assistance Committee (DAC): OECD captures both bilateral and multilateral climate-related external development finance flows.
+This website provides access to data on over 7,000 climate-related development finance projects, an interactive data visualisation portal, and statistical reports analysing patterns and trends in climate-related development finance, together with detail on definitions and methodologies for measuring external development finance for climate adaptation and mitigation. [click here]